-The Next Founders provides 50+ hours of masters-level education and startup workshops taught by Canada's top entrepreneurs and award winning faculty from schools including the Rotman School of Management, Harvard Business School, MIT and Ivey.
+The Next Founders provides 25 hours of masters-level education and startup workshops taught by Canada's top entrepreneurs and award winning faculty from schools including the Rotman School of Management, Harvard Business School, MIT and Ivey.
 The courses will provide you with a strong foundation in startup strategy and tactics, and expose you to new ways of thinking about problems and opportunities.
 The commitment is a minimum of 25 hours or programming, with dozens of optional classes for you to choose from based on time and need.

 Karl Martin and Foteini Agrafioti joined The Next Founders as co-founders of Nymi (formerly Bionym), an early-stage start-up that was developing a new biometric authentication solution based on Foteini's research.
 They planned to embed the technology into devices such as cellphones, but securing hardware partners was a challenge.

 While participating in Rotman's Creative Destruction Labs (CDL), and later, The Next Founders, they pivoted and started exploring manufacturing their own wearable technology.
 Advisors from both The Next 36 and CDL suggested they validate the market demand, which they did successfully through a crowdfunding campaign for their new product, the Nymi wristband.
 The campaign led to sales of over 5,900 devices and media features in the Economist, Wired, TechCrunch and The Verge.